Transplantation and Anatomy Act 1983

 - Schools of Anatomy Audit Checklist and Evaluation Tool (PDF 213KB) - version 2017.01

-In early 2018, it is anticipated that new Regulations under the Transplantation and Anatomy Act 1983 will be enacted that will require all Schools of Anatomy in South Australia to comply with the Standard.
-Inspector(s) will also be appointed by the Minister for Health to undertake formal inspections and audits of existing and prospective Schools of Anatomy against the Standard.
+On 6 February 2018 new Regulations under the Transplantation and Anatomy Act 1983 were enacted that require all Schools of Anatomy in South Australia to comply with the Standard.
+These Regulations allow Inspector(s) to be appointed by the Minister for Health to undertake formal inspections and audits of existing and prospective Schools of Anatomy against the Standard.

 For further information, please contact Blood, Organ and Tissue Programs on telephone (08) 8463 6197.